-Also, if you plan on leaving for a longer period of time, the staff will happily activate “vacation mode” to turn the heating off for that period of time and having it automatically reactivate before you come back to ready the room for you.
+Also, if you plan on leaving for a longer period of time, the staff can activate the “vacation mode” to turn the heating off for that period of time and having it automatically reactivate before you come back to ready the room for you.

-In the cold season, we recommend, we recommend to fully open the window for at least 5 minutes a time for maximal comfort.
-It should be done before going to bed, after waking up and whenever there are steamy things in the room (maybe food, drinks, or a person that just took a shower).
-The importance of airing rises with the number of people present in the room, but even with only one person, it would be good to let in fresh air every four hours.
+In the cold season, we recommend fresh air exchange by fully opening the window for at least 5 minutes a time for maximal comfort.
+It should be done before going to bed, after waking up and whenever there are steamy things in the room (maybe food or hot drinks).
+The importance of airing rises with the number of people present in the room, but even with only one person, it would be good to let in fresh air every four to five hours.
 Humid, used up air is not only bad for your health and wellbeing, but also increases the risk of mold – a topic to be aware of in a cold country such as Austria in the winter.

 If you notice mold anyway, inform one of our staff members immediately.
 The sooner we can get rid of it, the easier it is.
 (Don’t try to just wipe it away yourself, it has to be treated and killed off with a special substance first.)